gocolly/site/content/articles/how_to_scrape_instagram.md

 The only unknown information in the next page URL is the `query_id` GET parameter.
 The HTML source code does not contain it, nor the cookies or response headers.
 After a little bit of digging it can be found in a static JS file included in the main page and seems it is a constant value.

 The format of the response is also JSON but the structure is different from what we've found on the main page.
-This JSON contains the same information as the previous, however we cannot use the same method to extract data due to structural differences.
+This JSON contains the same information as the previous one, however we cannot use the same method to extract data due to structural differences.

 ## Building the scraper